 All too often, business-critical decisions are made by a small group of people in suits and in a boardroom.

-Whilst senior stakeholders with sector expertise and experience can form a strong vision for their organisation, their intuition about what’s best for the product – however finely tuned – will always benefit from being augmented by user insight.
+While senior stakeholders with sector expertise can form a strong vision, their intuition about what’s best for the product—however finely tuned—will always benefit from being augmented by user insight.
+User-centred leadership leads to more informed decision-making.

 Business decisions rooted in robustly researched user insights are business decisions based on data, not dreams.